addiva-elektronik/netconf-client/usage.md

 Send button is clicked the application tries to connect to the device, selected on the right-hand side, and send the command.
 On success the resulting device status is shown in the text area.

+A perhaps hidden feature of the program is that you can type in any valid NETCONF RPC in the text area and press Send to connect to and dispatch it to the device.
+The response from the server is shown in the text area and any status messages or errors are shown next to the Send button.

 > **Note:** when using an mDNS name to connect to a device, e.g.,
 > switch.local, the name resolution process can take a while during